Joefb/cmdprac/README.md

 cmdprac is a bash script to help you learn a command by repetition.

 The questions and answers are stored in arrays in the learning-arrs directory.
 I call them learning arrays.
-You can eaisly create more learning arrays by using the template file in learning-arrs dir.
+The questions will be asked in a random order.
+You can easily create more learning arrays by using the template file in learning-arrs dir.
 Just copy the template and add the questions and answers.

 The learning arrays also have a global var `Cm_nm` which is the name of the command you are learning.
 Change this to the name of the command